Nomad-1111/n8n-kubernetes-cicd/ACCESS_N8N.md

 **Note**: Keep the PowerShell window open while using n8n.
 Press `Ctrl+C` to stop port-forwarding.

 **Pro Tip**: You can run multiple port-forwards in separate terminal windows for different environments.

+**Helper Script**: A helper script `start-n8n-port-forwards.ps1` is available in the repository root to start all port-forwards automatically.

 ---